 Not even the most powerful evidence for God can convict us if we don’t give it a chance to sink in.
 So let’s allow ourselves to be impressed with the beauty and majesty of what God has made.
 It truly is an amazing habitat in which God has placed us.

-Being a Christian is not merely a status to be enjoyed; it is a work to be done.
+Being a Christian is not a status to be enjoyed; it is a work to be done.
 Some of this work is done individually, but some of it is done collectively with our brothers and sisters.
 The local church is where Christians worship and work together.

 By studying Jesus Christ, we can learn God, our Creator, in very personal terms.
 We can come to know Him and love Him.
 We can emulate Him and mold our characters to His.
 We can learn to think and act as He would if He were in our situation.

-There is an inherent attractiveness to the truth, and if we live and practice God’s truth, others will be drawn to its goodness.
+There is an inherent attractiveness to the truth, and if we practice God’s truth, others will be drawn to its goodness.
 If we serve others in the strength that God supplies, those who are served will be moved by love and gratitude to glorify God.